RiftValleySoftware/basalt/plugins/people/README.md

 The plugin will return information (assuming permission) about two types of records:

-- Users (Data database -The base class is CO_User_Collection)
+- Users (Data Database -The base class is CO_User_Collection)

     These are collection objects that describe individual people/persons in the database.
+They may or may not be associated with a login (Security Database) record.

-- Logins (Security Database -The base class is CO_Security_Login)
+- Logins (Security Database -The base class is either CO_Cobra_Login or CO_Login_Manager)

     These are the actual security login objects visible to the currently logged-in user.

-With the people, it is also possible to get information about associated logins.
+With the users, it is also possible to get information about associated logins.

 SPECIAL CALLS
 -------------